-Researchers at Kansas State University recently studied adding rosemary extract to ground beef.
+Researchers at Kansas State University studied adding rosemary extract to ground beef.
 In addition to alcohol, the rosemary extracts contained a mixture of rosmarinic acid, carnosol, and carnosic acid.
-The researchers were not sure how or if the compounds worked but they found that adding the extracts reduced the HCA levels anywhere from 30 to 100 percent.
+The researchers were not sure how the compounds worked, but they found that adding the extracts reduced the HCA levels anywhere from 30 to 100 percent.

-In another study published this month in the International Journal of Food Sciences and Nutrition, researchers in Saudi Arabia found that the total amount of HCAs in grilled chicken was reduced seven-fold when 2% rosemary extract was added.
+In another study, published in the International Journal of Food Sciences and Nutrition, researchers in Saudi Arabia found that the total amount of HCAs in grilled chicken was reduced seven-fold when 2 percent rosemary extract was added.
 The researchers also found that two other dangerous compounds created during cooking were inhibited to non-detectable levels.

 “The fat contents of the cherry patties were, as expected, lower than that of the control patties, whereas the moisture contents were greater,” said J. Ian Gray, PhD, Professor of Food Science at Michigan State.
 “Cherry tissue will not only slow down the oxidation deterioration of meat lipids, but will also substantially reduce the formation of heterocyclic aromatic amines.”

 Try using fresh rosemary and tart cherries in marinades, mixed into burgers, and sprinkled on top of your grilled meats, fish and vegetables.

 In addition to cherries and rosemary, which are known for their anti-cancer properties and loaded with antioxidants, other food items have also been shown to have the ability to reduce the formation of cancer-causing compounds during cooking.
 Honey is excellent for marinades, providing great taste, browning and glaze formation.
 It also blocks the production of HCAs and other carcinogens during grilling.